iamnjk04/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-A sentiment analysis project based on Sentiment140 dataset to recognize the emotions(happy/sad) from the given tweet Conatains python with django for the Interface
+A sentiment analysis project based on Sentiment140 dataset to recognize the emotions(happy/sad) from the given tweet.
+Developed using python with django for the Interface.